cloudscale-ch/csi-cloudscale/README.md

 ### Max.
 Number of CSI Volumes per Node

+In the `v1.3.0` release the default CSI volumes per node limit of has been increased to 125 (previously 23).
+To take advantage of the higher CSI limit you must ensure that all your cluster nodes are using `virtio-scsi` devices (i.e. `/dev/sdX` devices are used).
+This is de default for servers created after October 1st, 2020.

-By default a limit of 23 CSI volumes per node applies.
-If you want to use a different value you can set the following environment variable for the `csi-cloudscale-plugin` container in the `csi-cloudscale-node` DaemonSet:
+If you want to use a different value, for example because one of your nodes does not use `virtio-scsi`, you can set the following environment variable for the `csi-cloudscale-plugin` container in the `csi-cloudscale-node` DaemonSet:

 ```
 env: